Ranked: 54 retro dishes we think deserve a comeback

 AS Food studio/Shutterstock

 In the early 20th century, ambrosia fruit salad was ubiquitous at celebrations throughout the Southern US.
 At its most basic, it was a combination of sliced pineapples and oranges, mixed with whipped cream – but there were many variations, including ones that used tinned fruit cocktail, marshmallows, maraschino cherries, bananas, strawberries, grapes, yogurt or cream cheese.
-At a time when citrus fruits were only just becoming readily available, it was a luxury dish.
-Nowadays the dessert is far from upmarket, but it still makes a quick and tasty treat.
+It was once a luxury dish, and while nowadays the dessert is far from upmarket, it still makes a quick and tasty treat.

 <p>Badanduglyofretrofood/Facebook</p>